sebastianlos/covid_graphs/README.md

 Execute the python-file `covid_graphs.py` from bash, passing two arguments:

-* Country.
+* Country name.
 See `country_names.txt` for a list of valid country names.
-* Number of days.
+* Number of days to look back.

 Example